uGcinikhaya/alx-low_level_programming/0x08-recursion/README.md

 A function that prints a string in reverse.
 A function that returns the length of a string.
 A function that returns the factorial of a given number.
+A function that returns the value of x raised to the power y.